 A native of England, Turpin started his broadcasting career volunteering at his local community and public radio station during graduate school.
 He then worked for Monitor Radio in Boston, Massachusetts, over the span of eight years, moving from production assistant to running the morning and evening newsmagazine programs.

 Turpin has also been a senior manager and member of the executive committee at Internews, a non-profit organization that fosters independent media around the globe, especially in countries emerging from conflict.
 In this position, Turpin worked on projects in the Balkans, Central Asia, Indonesia, and Africa.

 As a producer, Turpin has contributed to many reports and series that were awarded with the industry's top honors, including a 2003 Alfred I. duPont-Columbia University Award for NPR News coverage of the Sept.
 11 attacks, a 2005 Alfred I. duPont-Columbia University Award for Radio Diaries' "Mandela: An Audio History," and a 2009 Alfred I. duPont-Columbia University Award for coverage on All Things Considered of the 2008 earthquake in Sichuan Province in China.
 Coverage of the earthquake in China also earned a 2008 George Foster Peabody Award for Turpin and the rest of the NPR staff reporting on this story.

 Turpin earned a Bachelor of Arts in American Studies from the University of Sussex in England.
-He first grew to love the United States during a year-long study abroad the University of California in Santa Cruz.
-He earned a Postgraduate Certificate in Education from Oxford University and a Master of Arts in English from Clark University in Worcester, Massachusetts.
+He first grew to love the United States during a year-long study abroad at the University of California in Santa Cruz.
+He has a Postgraduate Certificate in Education from Oxford University and a Master of Arts in English from Clark University in Worcester, Massachusetts.